 Here are some of the more popular social media marketing tools you’ll want to learn how to use:

-Hootsuite is a comprehensive social media management tool that streamlines the process of managing multiple campaigns.
-Instead of managing each social account in isolation, you can use Hootsuite to oversee them all from a single dashboard.
+HootSuite – Hootsuite is a comprehensive social media management tool that streamlines the process of managing multiple campaigns.
+Instead of managing each social account in isolation, you can use Hootsuite to oversee them from a single dashboard.

 The platform allows you to schedule posts, collaborate with your team, and track messages and conversations.

-Once you win a few clients, you want to build a portfolio highlighting your work so that you can then share with other prospective clients.
+Once you’ve built your experience, you want to create a portfolio highlighting your work to share it with prospective employers.

-Building your own online presence can help to a degree but being able to show potential clients the results you have driven for other companies is a powerful way to build your business quickly.
+Building your own online presence can help to a degree, but being able to show potential employers the results you have driven for other companies is a powerful way to stand out from the crowd.

-If you are more interested in working in a salaried position than working independently, you can get a job as a social media manager at a company or an agency.
+You can work as a social media manager at a company or an agency.

 - Google for Jobs